helenst/helenst.github.io/cv.md

 ### [Archivematica](https://www.archivematica.org/) - Digital Preservation (2017-2020)

 Archivematica is an open source digital preservation platform which allows organisations to build and customize preservation workflows.
-I have worked both directly with Artefactual on core functionality and with its users to create bespoke plugins and extensions.
+I worked both directly with Artefactual on core functionality and with some of its users to create bespoke plugins and extensions.

 * Worked with the [Wellcome Trust](https://wellcome.org/) to build a custom storage plugin to interface with Wellcome storage service
 * Created AWS lambda to initiate transfers from S3